StenlyTU/LFCS-official/stuff/EssentialCommands.md

   This means that root direct login (with user and password) could be disabled and root session will be opened using only `sudo`.
 Some Linux distribution use this method as default configuration (e.g Ubuntu).

-  The advance is that root password is not shared if I need to add a new system administrator.
+  The advantage of this approach is that root password is not shared if I need to add a new system administrator.

 * In sudo configuration `%` indicate group